qcscine/molassembler/NOTES.rst

 5. Implement basic DG
 6. Demonstrate functionality with a very simple example, e.g. CH(Cl)(Br)(I) MOLFile, then permute and generate 3D structures of both stereoisomers.
+7. Refactor Tree and TreeAlgorithms.
+The API is shit.
+If you call node.addChild(childPtr), you can't inform the child that it has a parent.

+- Add BFS and DFS visitors to AdjacencyListAlgorithms
 - Experiment whether row-major matrix storage is faster
 - Atom removal safety of code -> getNumAtoms, getNumBonds, etc.
 - Transition to CTest ?